qiyu3816/DiffSG/README.md

 ## Files

-*This is an early work, please forgive for the irregular project architecture and code structure.*

 **baselines**: The implementation of the baselines used in the article.

 **datasets**: Dataset creation tools and some ready-made datasets.